raven4752/python-project-template/README.rst

 The ``pavement.py`` file comes with a number of tasks already set up for you.
 You can see a full list by typing ``paver help`` in the project root directory.
 The following are included::

     Tasks from pavement:
-    lint             - Perform PEP8 style check, run PyFlakes, and run McCabe complexity metrics on the code. doc_open         - Build the HTML docs and open them in a web browser. coverage         - Run tests and show test coverage report. doc_watch        - Watch for changes in the Sphinx documentation and rebuild when changed. test             - Run the unit tests.
+    doc_open         - Build the HTML docs and open them in a web browser. coverage         - Run tests and show test coverage report. doc_watch        - Watch for changes in the Sphinx documentation and rebuild when changed. test             - Run the unit tests.
     get_tasks        - Get all paver-defined tasks.
-    commit           - Commit only if all the tests pass. test_all         - Perform a style check and run all unit tests.
+    commit           - Commit only if all the tests pass.

 For example, to run the both the unit tests and lint, run the following in the project root directory::